alexholloway/excelformulaguide/README.md

 # excelformulaguide
-A repository for all the demonstrated excel formulas in action
+A repository for all the demonstrated excel formulas in action.
+There are 3x zip files containing approximately 170 files each (A-E; F-N; O-Z)

 Get the book now on Amazon at the following links: